isaact23/nynh2021/README.md

 `/src/components`.
 The frontend uses Axios to send data to the backend.
 ### `/server`
 The NodeJS backend.
-When running, the server periodically checks through `file_data.json` to determine if it's time to send any letters.
+When running, the server periodically checks through `file_data.json` to determine if it's time to send any emails.
 The server is also responsible for receiving data from the frontend, updating `file_data.json` accordingly, and storing user files in `/server/file_storage`.